 Starting A Special Needs Ministry

+Has your church taken note of the challenges your special needs members face on a day-to-day basis?
+It may be time for a special needs ministry.
 If you’re a parent, you’ve probably spent long stretches of time at home with your kids, reminiscing about the days when life had a little less responsibility and a little more time for your own pursuits.
 As a parent myself, I’m sure that thought crossed my mind at one point.

 Now, let’s put ourselves in the shoes of a parent with a child that has special needs.
 The needs of a child with challenges can be incredibly demanding – physically, mentally and spiritually.

 The same is equally true for those in adult caregiver positions.
 According to U.S. Census data taken in 2012, 56.7 percent of the U.S. population cited some form of disability in 2010.
 More than half of those indicated their disability was severe.

 We all want our churches to be places where everyone feels welcome, regardless of disability & special needs.
 That’s why many churches have taken note of the special challenges their special needs & disabled members and their families face.
 These churches have learned to understand those challenges so that they can provide support that helps those in need live more fulfilling lives.